OpenHPC-AI/OpenCHAI/README.md

 ls -lh ../OpenCHAI/hpcsuite_registry/hostmachine_reg/alma8.9.tar.xz
 ```

+**Ansible Inventory Setup**

+Configure the Ansible inventory on the head node to enable communication with all service nodes in the HPC-AI cluster, including:

+Master nodes

+Management nodes

+AI/Kubernetes nodes

+Login nodes

+This setup allows the head node to orchestrate tasks, deploy configurations, and manage the cluster using Ansible.
 ```python

 #Update the inventory file with all service node details for your cluster, based on your environment configuration.